 Coronavirus in Humans

-There are several different strains of the coronavirus that can affect humans.
-The COVID-19, in particular, is caused directly from SARS-CoV-2 or “Severe acute respiratory syndrome coronavirus 2”.
+There are several different strains and types of the coronavirus that can affect humans.
+The flu, the common cold, and other various spreadable sicknesses are due to different coronaviruses.
+The COVID-19, in particular, is an infection caused directly from SARS-CoV-2 or “Severe acute respiratory syndrome coronavirus 2”.
 This is a human to human contagion that is spread through coughing and sneezing of an infected host.
 There is currently no vaccination for this virus but practicing proper hygiene, boosting the immune system using vitamin C rich foods or supplements, and avoiding heavily crowded areas will be enough to protect you.
 Those with weakened immune systems and those over the age of 65 are at most risk for this virus to cause complications and should use extra precaution.

 While this virus was contracted from an infected animal host (believed to be a bat species in China) it is a mutation of the SARS virus.
 Bats, like rodents, can harbor many different diseases that can mutate and infect people but not affect other animals, such as cats.
 Unclean conditions of public market places selling bats who were infected are believed to be the root of the outbreak.